 Three bedrooms: 1 x super king-size with walk-in wardrobe, and en-suite shower, basin and WC, 1 x 3' twin (zip/link), 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Cloakroom with basin and WC.
 Kitchen with breakfast area.

 Gas central heating.
 Underfloor heating on ground floor.
 Electric oven and induction hob, microwave, wine cooler, fridge/freezer, washer/dryer, dishwasher.
 4K UHD TV's with Freesat, Bluetooth speaker / DAB / CD sound system, high speed unlimited WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate available.
 Off-road parking for 2 cars.
 Balcony with timed lightin and lawned garden to the front.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
-Shop and pub 2 minutes walk.
+Shop and pub (with electric car charging point) 2 minutes walk.
 Note: Welcome pack provided.
 Please note: The property is situated over the first and second floor and there are 16 steps up to the entrance of the property.

 The town of Lostwithiel, once deemed the capital of Cornwall is renowned for antique shops and sits on the Fowey river valley, surrounded by woods and fields.
 The town also has pubs, restaurants and a popular farmer's market, whilst only three miles away is the wonderful Lanhydrock House which is owned by the National Trust.
 There are many attractions within a thirty minute drive including; the fabulous Eden Project, the shipwreck museum and tall ships harbour at Charlestown and the lovely fishing village of Mevagissey.
 There is so much to see and do at anytime of the year within this part of Cornwall.